TinkerTools/poltype2/README.md

 atom          407    407    H     "glycine             "         1     1.008    1
 atom          408    408    H     "glycine             "         1     1.008    1
 ```
+* First number is the "type" number and the second number is the "class" number.
+* Multipole and Polarize parameters always use type numbers due to the highly specific electrostatic envioronment.
+* All other parameter types use "class" numbers and are less specific.
+* By default, poltype uses the same class numbers as type numbers.

 ##### Van der Waals Parameter Definitions Example

 ```